panubo/docker-postgres/9.6-debian-dev/README.md

 - `POSTGRES_EXPORTER_ENABLED` - when enabled a `postgres_exporter` user is created with appropriate access for the exporter.
 The user is only created on db init.
 Run `. /docker-entrypoint-initdb.d/prometheus-exporter.sh` in the container to enable later.
 - `POSTGRES_EXPORTER_PASSWORD` - user password for postgres_exporter, default "password".

+**Security:** if an exporter password is NOT set remote connection as the postgres_export role will be rejected, only local socket connections will be possible.

 ### Wal-g

 [wal-g](https://github.com/wal-g/wal-g)